Motorsport Manager (video game): Post-release

 The game received positive reviews after release.
-Eurogamer.net's Martin Robinson reports the lack of the ability to save or copy racing set-ups, and writes: "Such an approachable veneer disguises an otherwise complex, sometimes cruel and a little too often abstruse experience.
+Eurogamer.nets Martin Robinson reports the lack of the ability to save or copy racing set-ups, and writes: "Such an approachable veneer disguises an otherwise complex, sometimes cruel and a little too often abstruse experience.
 Managing the strategies of two cars - and micromanaging each driver to boot - can prove to be a taxing task, and while it's satisfying to execute the perfect strategy there aren't quite enough tools at your disposal to balance out the frustration that often accompanies raceday.
 The feedback you're given by drivers is a little too obscure, the ability to read lap times and deltas a little too sparse to make chasing the perfect set-up anything other than a dark art. ...
 Motorsport Manager's a couple of tweaks away from greatness, then, but it's far from a disappointment."

 On GameStar, Benjamin Danneberg says: "Motorsport Manager is not a hardcore management game, where I have to put every screw correctly.
 Instead, the game is a healthy way of strategy and fun."
 Motorsport.com's Valentin Khorounzhiy writes: "Motorsport Manager is a great game on its own merit and a roaring success for a subgenre that seems to be waking up from a long hiatus.
 Its price tag may seem steep to some, but it's got enough content and variety to justify it. ...
 There's potential for improvement, yes, but Playsport has done an admirable job with the first installment – and it will hopefully move enough copies to justify many, many follow-ups."

 James Swinbanks of PC PowerPlay writes: "There is always something going on behind the scenes in Motorsport Manager, and it always adds to the experience.
-I never felt cheated, even when things didn’t go my way. ...
-It's not perfect; a few setup quirks, like increasing rear wing angle adding understeer, don’t make any sense and had me scratching my head trying to work out why they might design it that way.
+I never felt cheated, even when things didn't go my way. ...
+It's not perfect; a few setup quirks, like increasing rear wing angle adding understeer, don't make any sense and had me scratching my head trying to work out why they might design it that way.
 But in the grand scheme of things, Motorsport Manager does what I want it to do.
 It puts me on the pit wall, in the thick of it."
 The website gave a score of 8/10.
 DSport Magazine gave the first PC version a positive response in its review, noting the level of micromanaging was scalable depending on how intensive the player wanted the strategizing to be.